(This blog has been updated on multiple occasions , most recently August, 5, 2021)

 When editing a trace network with an enabled network topology, you’ll notice features displayed with purple translucent polygons as edits are made to network features.
 These are known as dirty areas, and are the result of inserts, updates, and deletes that are not reflected in the network topology.
 Dirty areas provide a mechanism to track the edits made to the geometry or network attributes of features in your network.

 The Validate Network Topology tool allows you to clean these dirty areas and update the network topology with the changes you make.
 This process also discovers any errors that may have introduced invalid geometry to the network.
-Validation is your friend, so use it regularly to keep the network up to date and ensure the accuracy and reliability of trace results and diagram operations.
+Validation is your friend, so use it regularly to keep the network up to date.
+This ensures the accuracy and reliability of your trace results and diagram operations.

 Tracing your network

 Finally, let’s talk about tracing; it’s in the name after all.
 Don’t let the simple connectivity model fool you.
-The trace network includes a suite of tools and options for performing robust network analysis.
+The trace network includes a suite of tools and numerous options to perform robust network analysis.